 Gardens can be expensive to maintain, especially if you want them brimming with beautiful blooms and an array of plants.
-But by following some of our thrifty ideas for how to garden on a budget, you can save yourself money and still have a garden that will be the envy of your neighbours...
+But by following some of our thrifty garden ideas on a budget, you can save yourself money and still have a garden that will be the envy of your neighbours...

 1. Saving seeds to grow garden plants

-Propagating plants from seeds or cuttings is both economical – it is far cheaper than buying small plants – and satisfying, as you watch the young plants that you’ve nurtured grow.
-You can also collect your own seeds from many of the plants in the garden and increase your stock for free.
+When you're gardening on a budget, propagating plants from seeds or cuttings is a good place to start.
+It is far cheaper than buying small plants and satisfying too, as you watch the young plants that you’ve nurtured grow.
+You can also collect your own seeds from existing plants in your garden and increase your stock for free.

-Many annuals and biennials, including foxgloves, honesty, Californian poppies and cornflowers, will readily self-sow, too, with nature adding to your floral display; just remove any seedlings that pop up where you don’t want them and replant elsewhere.
+Many annuals and biennials, including foxgloves, honesty, Californian poppies and cornflowers, will readily self-sow, too, with nature adding to your floral display for free.
+Just remove any seedlings that pop up where you don’t want them and replant them elsewhere.

-By late summer into autumn, seedheads will be ready for you to start gathering them.
+By late summer into autumn, seedheads will be ready for you to gather.
 Seeds are naturally packaged in a variety of pods, cones, berries, catkins, capsules, nuts, winged seed or exploding seedheads.

 Some of the easiest plants to grow from seed are alliums, nigella, poppies, cosmos, calendula, zinnias, cleome and sunflowers.